Romulo-Moraes/Assembly-Toolkit/7. Stack/README.md

 	;; segments (.rodata, .bss or .data), but those symbols ;; don't represent values, they represent addresses ;; (the address of that value in those segments)
-	;; the kernel needs an address to print it's contents, so ;; we use lea for this reason. lea rsi, [rbp+CHAR_VARIABLE]
+	;; the kernel needs an address to print its contents, so ;; we use lea for this reason. lea rsi, [rbp+CHAR_VARIABLE]
 	mov rdx, 1